maniatic0/Noise-Experiment/Notes.md

 ### Wood Texture

 Like the marble texture, the wood texture relies on a very simple trick.
 The idea is to multiply the noise function by a certain value greater than 1.
 Let's call the result of this multiplication g (historically it was called g in reference to wood grain).
 The texture is obtained by subtracting g from its integer part.
 Casting a positive float number to an integer will result in an integer necessarily smaller or equal to g.
 The result of that subtraction is therefore necessarily in the range [0:1) (1 exclusive).
 Figure 6 illustrates the process.
 In this example, we have multiplied the noise function by 4.
 The blue curve represents the value g, while the red curve represents the result of subtracting g from its integer part.
 Multiplying the noise function by a value greater than 4 would result in more breakups in the red curve.
 In 2D, these breakups mark the boundary between regions of lighter and darker color.

+## Perlin Noise

+**The Perlin noise** is very similar to the type of noise we studied in the previous lesson.
+Similarly to the value noise which we studied in the previous lesson, it relies on a lattice system.
+At the corner of lattice cells, we define some random values which are then interpolated to compute a noise value at the location of a point in space.
+Perlin Noise and Value Noise are **lattice based noise functions**.

+So if they work on the same principle what's the difference between the two?
+Well the difference is how we compute the "random values" at the corners of the lattice.
+In the case of the **value noise**, we simply assign random numbers at the corners of the lattice cells and interpolate these values using the position of the point within the cell that point falls into.
+This process is hopefully well explained in the previous lesson.
+In the **Perlin noise**, Ken Perlin suggests to replace the random values at the cell's corners with **gradient**.
+What he calls gradients are just random 3D normalized vectors (in the case of the 3D noise function).
+This is not very complicated to generate.
+Rather than generating random numbers within our Noise function constructor class, we just replace the random float generation by the generation of a random 3D vector.
+Creating a 3D random vector is easy: you just generate three random float in the range [0,1], remap these random numbers to the range [-1,1] and then normalize the resulting vector coordinates.

+Now there is a slight problem with this approach.
+Generating random normalized directions uniformly distributed is the same in a way than generating random positions on the unit sphere with a uniform distribution.
+Though the problem with the approach described above, is that it generates random normalized directions indeed but they are not uniformly distributed over the surface of a sphere which is a problem (because it will favour some of the directions more than others and this means in the end that our noise itself won't be uniform - and we don't want that).
+But let's ignore this point for now, we will correct this problem later.